 Retirement savings for spouses is a big issue in families.
-Most couples have one adult who is the “primary wage earner,” and one adult who either does not work, or who has significantly less income than the primary wage earner.
+Most couples have one adult who is the “primary wage earner,” and one adult who has less income.

 One frequent result of income inequality is inequality in the retirement savings of the two adults.
-The main earner may be vested in a retirement pension plan, and might also contribute to a tax-advantaged, employer-sponsored account such as 401(k), 403(b), TSP.
+The main earner may have a tax-advantaged, employer-sponsored account such as 401(k), 403(b), TSP.
 The main earner may also contribute to an Individual Retirement Arrangement (IRA.)
 The other partner may not have any retirement savings at all, or much less.

 So What?
 Why Does This Matter?